Erik1007/league_standings/README.md

 4. used thispointer [https://thispointer.com/python-dictionary-with-multiple-values-per-key/] for help with dictionary useage

-5. used stackoverflow [https://stackoverflow.com/questions/14147369/make-a-dictionary-in-python-from-input-values] for looping inout into dicitonaries
+5. used stackoverflow [https://stackoverflow.com/questions/14147369/make-a-dictionary-in-python-from-input-values] for looping input into dicitonaries

 6. used [https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax] for help with writing the read me page.

+7. used [https://www.programiz.com/python-programming/methods/built-in/sorted] for help with sorting dicitonary values

+8. used [https://www.w3schools.com/python/python_lambda.asp] how to use lambda

+9. used [https://stackoverflow.com/questions/613183/how-do-i-sort-a-dictionary-by-value] for help with sorting values in a dictionary in reverse